nixpig/anocir/README.md

 The process of building this is being documented in a series of blog posts which you can read here: [Building a container runtime from scratch in Go](https://nixpig.dev/posts/container-runtime-introduction/).

+### 📈 Project Status

 > [!NOTE]
 >
-> This is a personal project for me to explore how container runtimes work.
-It's not production-ready (and probably never will be).
->
-> If you're looking for a production-ready alternative to `runc`, I think [`youki`](https://github.com/containers/youki) is pretty cool.
+> This is a personal project to explore how container runtimes work.
+It's not production-ready.
+If you're looking for a production-ready alternative to `runc`, I think [`youki`](https://github.com/containers/youki) is pretty cool.

-### 📈 Progress
+#### Roadmap

 - [x] Pass all tests in the [opencontainers OCI Runtime Spec test suite](https://github.com/opencontainers/runtime-tools?tab=readme-ov-file#testing-oci-runtimes).
-- [ ] Pass all tests in the [Kubernetes CRI valiidation test suite](https://github.com/kubernetes-sigs/cri-tools/blob/master/docs/validation.md).
+- [ ] Pass all tests in the [Kubernetes CRI validation test suite](https://github.com/kubernetes-sigs/cri-tools/blob/master/docs/validation.md).
 - [ ] Implement optional [Seccomp](https://github.com/opencontainers/runtime-spec/blob/main/config-linux.md#seccomp).
 - [ ] Implement optional [AppArmor](https://github.com/opencontainers/runtime-spec/blob/main/config.md#linux-process).